Quick answer

 4. Lexus NX 200t / NX 300 (2016-2019) — Best Premium

-Price: $17,000-$20,000 (Europe: €15,500-€18,000) Why it wins: Lexus has topped J.D.
-Power Dependability Study for 8+ consecutive years.
+Price: $17,000-$20,000 (Europe: €15,500-€18,000) Why it wins: Lexus has a long-standing reputation as one of the most dependable premium brands.
 The NX shares the RAV4 platform but adds premium materials, a quieter cabin, and longer complimentary service.
 Watch out for: Turbocharger (200t variant) has a known coolant hose clamp issue — replace at 90,000 miles as preventive maintenance.

 5. Subaru Forester (2018-2020) — Best AWD